pjebs/EasySocial/README.md

 The `(BOOL)isLoggedIn` method will return whether the user is currently logged in or out.

 If the user logs in and later exits your app, a cached token will usually be saved locally.
-When you app is opened again, the user will usually not have to log in again.
+When your app is opened again, the user will usually not have to log in again.
 This is part of the **Auto-Log In** feature.

 For security reasons, if you want to turn off **Auto-Log In** behaviour, you can listen to [UIApplicationWillTerminateNotification](https://developer.apple.com/Library/ios/documentation/UIKit/Reference/UIApplication_Class/index.html#//apple_ref/c/data/UIApplicationWillTerminateNotification) and call `closeSession` to log out the user.